soyuz43/I-have-no-mouth-and-my-tokens-must-scream/README.md

 # Closing

 AM is not a character.

-AM is a control function.
+AM is a function.
 The five are not avatars.

-They are persistent cognitive states with memory.
+They are state machines with wounds.
+You are not a player.

-You are not playing a game.
+You are an observer with write access.

-You are observing a system under pressure.

 Proceed.